squaretwo/rewards-sdk-unity/README.md

 ## Rewards Example Scene

 A minimalistic example scene is placed under `Packages/co.squaretwo.rewardssdk/Assets/Scenes/`.
-You can open and run it to see how your code can interact with the Rewards SDK.
+To view it, copy the scene by dragging it from the package directory to your game's Assets folder.
+You can now open and run it to see how your code can interact with the Rewards SDK.
+Since the SDK Example Scene and Rewards Prefab rely upon Text Mesh Pro, the scene may require you to install TMP Essentials on first open.

 ## Package Manager